-The Retail Banking Group (RBS) principally focuses on retail deposit products (i.e., current accounts, savings accounts and High Cost accounts) and services.
-While the focal point is the generation of low cost funding for the Bank's operations, the RBS also concentrates on the cross-selling of consumer finance products, trust products, fixed income products, credit cards and bancassurance products to existing customers and referred customers by transforming its domestic branch distribution channels into a sales-focused organization.
+The Retail Banking Group (RBS) principally focuses on retail deposit products (i.e., current accounts, savings accounts and high cost accounts) and services.
+While the focal point is the generation of lower cost funding for the Bankø operations, the RBS also concentrates on the cross-selling of consumer finance products, trust products, fixed income products, credit cards and bancassurance products to existing customers and referred customers by transforming its domestic branch distribution channels into a sales-focused organization.